Ferdinand L. Barnett (Omaha): Legislature and later career

 In May 1921, Barnett was appointed custodian of the old and new police station by Commissioner Henry Dunn, succeeding George Hockley.
 He later moved to the job of janitor of the county jail.

 Barnett ran for state senator of the tenth district in 1924 He lost in 1924, but ran again in 1926 and won.
 His campaign was a bare bones affair.
 He said, "I just hustled, I didn't spend a dime, or make a speech.
 I just went from house to house and told people to vote for me."
 He also used campaign cards from his 1924 campaign with the date changed He gained 1,076 votes against fellow Republican C. D. Bogue, who received 130 votes, and Democrat Ralph E. Roche, 935 votes.
 The first measure introduced by Barnet sought to make any county where mob violence or lynching occurred liable for damage to the victim or his heirs, a measure that passed.
 Along with John Andrew Singleton, he was one of two black men elected to the Nebraska House of Representatives in 1926.

 Barnett's primary reelection in 1928 was a close affair.
 He won the primary over Sam Klaver by two votes and he lost in the general to M. J. Gardiner.
 In the 1930 primary, the votes were initially calculated to be a tie with Ed L. A. Smith with 243 votes each.
 Smith won a coin toss, but a recount was declared.
 After the recount, Barnett was given 238 votes and Smith 240.
 Barnett challenged the decision in court.

 In 1931, a year before he died, Barnett was removed from his position as janitor by the Police Commissioner.

-His names is sometimes misspelled as T. L. Barnett, likely due to a transcriptiom error in the Negro Year Book.
+His name is sometimes misspelled as T. L. Barnett, likely due to a transcription error in the Negro Year Book.